Fiat 124 Sport Spider: Rallying

-In 1971, the 124 Spider was prepared for the World Rally Championship when Abarth became involved with its production and development.
+In 1971, the 124 Spider was prepared for the International Championship for Manufacturers when Abarth became involved with its production and development.
 Abarth designer Ing.
 Colucci was responsible for getting the 124 Spider into Group 4 rally trim.
 Over this period, the Abarth Spider was relatively successful with wins at the 1972 Hessen Rally, Acropolis Rally, 1973 Polish Rally, 19th on the 1973 RAC rally, and seventh to mostly the Alpine Renaults on the 1973 Monte Carlo Rally.
-The Spider continued to perform with first, second, and third in the 1974 eighth Portuguese TAP Rally, sixth in the 1974 1000 Lakes, fourth in the 1975 Monte Carlo Rally, and also with Markku Alén driving the spider to third place.
+The Spider continued to perform with first, second, and third in the 1974 eighth Portuguese TAP Rally, sixth in the 1974 1000 Lakes Rally, fourth in the 1975 Monte Carlo Rally, and also with Markku Alén driving the spider to third place.
 By 1976, the days of 124 rallying were numbered due to the appearance of the Fiat-Abarth 131.

 Production

 The Spider was sold from 1966 for European and US markets, but from 1975 until 1981, they were produced only for the US market.
 In 1981, they were reintroduced in Europe until the end of production in 1985.
 Almost 200,000 Spiders had been manufactured, with 75% for the US market.
 The nine models of the spider are the AS, BS, BS1, CS, CSA (Abarth), CS1, CS2, CS0, and DS.